-Overview of Practice: Given by HSPH Alumna Laurie Pascal, class of 1995
+Overview of Practice: Given by Harvard T.H.
+Chan School Alumna Laurie Pascal, Class of 1995

 - Finding a Lead

 - Finding a Good Fit

 In order to have a meaningful and valuable practice experience, the following are suggestions for establishing your practice experience:

 Organize the information necessary for an effective Practicum search.
 Students are advised to search for a Practicum placement 3 to 6 months before the practice is to begin.
 Items helpful in seeking a practice opportunity include:

 - Doing a self-assessment of your skills and competencies